-Between smartphones, autonomous cars and the internet of things, technology seems to have taken some big leaps lately.
-Everyday applications of incredibly complex and cutting-edge tech are prevalent now more than ever, and we seem to become more and more familiar with them.
-The latest trend?
-Direct-to-consumer DNA testing kits.
+Curious about your ancestry or if you might be a carrier of a genetic disease?
+The latest trend in medical science is direct-to-consumer DNA testing kits.
 These home DNA “spit tests” allow you to discover all sorts of things about your genetic make-up and origins.
 But what do they entail?
 And what about privacy?
-DNA testing kits allow you to discover your genes and family origins.
-But what about privacy?
 Here’s everything you need to know before you buy a home DNA kit.

 Do Your Research